 After I started a cubicle job, drinking after work became a regular thing.
 My job was a chore to get through and alcohol was my reward after the day of dull work.
 This was not the future I imagined.
 My job sucked and so did my life.
 I had no life to speak about.
 I was stuck in an unpleasant city and a cubicle.
 I didn’t even know there was another option.

 This vicious cycle continued for more than 10 years.
 Go to work-spend the day at the office-leave the office-drink-sleep-wake up-go to work-repeat.
-My life was like this.
+My life was miserable.
 I was also a heavy smoker, which made the matters worse.

-Drinking alcohol wasn’t my only problem but it also didn’t help me solve my other problems After years of drinking, my alcohol tolerance had gone up.
+Drinking alcohol wasn’t my only problem but it also didn’t help me solve my other problems.
+After years of drinking, my alcohol tolerance had gone up.
 I needed stronger drinks to catch the same buzz which made matters worse.
 I was also experiencing diminishing returns from my drinking.
 It wasn’t as much fun as my younger years anymore.
-Hangovers would also effect my work performance.
+Hangovers would also affect my job performance.
 I hadn’t gotten promoted for years.

 Then there was the opportunity cost.
 Drinking consumed almost all my free time which I could use to build a side business, go to the gym, read books and improve myself, which could lead to my escape from corporate prison.

 Although I hadn’t reached the stage of having serious health issues, I was fat and grossly out of shape.

 At 2011, while I was 36, I decided to change my life.